Slavery in India: Slavery in Medieval India

 Unlike other parts of the medieval Muslim world, slavery was not widespread in Kashmir.
 Except for the Sultans, there is no evidence the elite kept slaves.
 The Kashmiris despised slavery.
 Concubinage was also not practised.

 Studies of slave trade records and surviving legal documents indicate that Indians made up a significant proportion of slaves sold in Central Asian markets.
 Though slaves from India became a minority from the 16th century onwards, as significant number of Iranian war-captives were brought north and enslaved during the course of numerous armed conflicts between the Central Asian Uzbeks and Iranian Safavids.
 Because of the fragmentary nature of the evidence, scholars have not reached a consensus on the total number of Hindus enslaved during this period.
 However, based on documented campaign figures and export records, historians estimate that the cumulative total over many centuries may have reached several hundred thousand to over 1 million.
 These practices gradually declined with the rise of early modern state reforms and the increasing influence of European colonial powers, which eventually abolished legal slavery in India during the nineteenth century.

+A document dated to 1431 C.E., gives reference to an instance where Vellalar men and women slaves were given as dowry alongside Paraiyars and livestock.

+In an inscription found in the Thiruchirappalli district dated to the early 14th century Vijayanagara period, a potentate by the name of Mazhavadharaiyan is said to have enslaved and owned a Vellalar family consisting of a Vellala man named Thavanjeidhan and his wife along with his sons.

+Historian Noboru Karashima notes that Vellalars too were a slave caste in the medieval period despite being an influential agricultural community, this is attested by some inscriptions of Vellalars being sold as low-ranking slaves alongside members of other outcaste communities.
+It also reflects their once comparatively lower social status in some areas.